 This five-part lecture course explores the entangled histories of Britain and South Asia through art and visual culture.
-It is convened by Hammad Nasar and Sarah Victoria Turner, the co-leaders of the Paul Mellon Centre's London, Asia project.
-Lectures by a range of invited speakers cover topics from the eighteenth century through to the present day.
+It was convened by Hammad Nasar and Sarah Victoria Turner, the co-leaders of the Paul Mellon Centre's London, Asia research project.
+The course takes a long view of the cultural relationships between London and South Asia, covering topics from the eighteenth century through to the present day.
+Lectures will include encountering:

 Introduction to a five-part lecture series by Hammad Nasar and Sarah Victoria Turner.